 The new iconic Belgian passport with a homage to the comic culture (so cool!) remains at the same price.
 The same is valid for the latest updated Singapore passport.

 More than 171* out of 196 countries use ePassports

 All data are in $USD and for a standard adult passport.
 Fees can be significantly higher abroad at consulates/embassies! *Source: Inverid.com

 The passport fees worldwide are based initially on an old British Passport Office list.
 It is interesting to see how passport prices have increased over a decade.
 If possible, data comes from readers and web sources (passport office).
 However, the list and its data are incomplete, but I will update them whenever I can.

 |Country||Fee||Validity||% of AI|

 |Antigua and Barbuda|

 Readers might still remember the British Visitor Passport (BVP), a travel document used within Europe; one could get it instantly at the post office – for £1.50 (1971).

-In Cambodia, the passport fees are three times higher at $100 than in the neighboring country, Thailand, at only $33.
+In Cambodia, the passport fees are three times higher at $100 than in the neighboring country, Thailand!
 The Thai passport was improved several times but is still at a moderate level of 1500 THB ($43).
 The new generation of Thai eMRTD is now valid for ten years.
-The New Zealand passport was in 2010 at $100 and 2019 at $128.
+The New Zealand passport was in 2010 at $100.

 Some countries like Denmark or Malaysia would charge you an extra fee (penalty) for your new passport if you lost your old one.
 I think that is justified.